ShaunCurtis/Blazr.SeparationOfConcerns/readme.md

 # Building Blazor Applications

 In any application it's all too easy to fall into the "Quick" solution trap.
-What we forget is the "and Dirty" bit, which we soon discover as we expand the functionality and scope of what we've coded.
+What we forget is the "and Dirty" bit, which soon comes back to haunt us as we expand the functionality and scope of what we've coded.

-The right way to code it seems to complicated, so we cut corners.
+The right way seems too complicated, so we cut corners.
 Blazor is no different: many of the simple code examples do just that.
-In "keeping it simple" they promote a mode of coding that doesn't stand up to the complexities of a real world application and will get you into deep trouble if you apply them in more complex applications.
+In "keeping it simple" they promote a mode of coding that doesn't stand up to the complexities of real world applications.

-The out-of-the-box template `Counter` page is a good example.
-No one would code the solution I propose below in real life - it's too complex.
-However, it does provide a simple requirement that we can use to demonstrate various coding techniques,  practices and patterns that are applicable in more complex scenarios.
+In this article I refactor the out-of-the-box template `Counter` page into something that appears far too complex for its purpose.
+No one in their right mind would code it this way!
+However, in the context of this article, it's a great start point: a simple requirement with a minimal data set.
+We can concentrate on the coding techniques, practices and patterns that are applicable in more complex scenarios in a very simple setting.

 Here's the standard page: